ScriptRaccoon/easy-chat-room/README.md

 # easy-chat-room
-easy chat room app to demonstrate socket.io check it out here: https://qc51c.sse.codesandbox.io/ or https://easy-chat-room.herokuapp.com/
+Easy chat room app to demonstrate socket.io, express and Node.js.
+You can check it out here:

+https://qc51c.sse.codesandbox.io/

+or

+https://easy-chat-room.herokuapp.com/